-4. Now for the fun part.
-Select your favourite brush and use the scale bar to resize it and the colour palate to change the colour and design away.
+Now for the fun part.
+Select your favourite brush and use the scale bar to resize your brush before clicking the canvas to place it.

-For elements that you want to create a mirror image, right click on the layer in the layer dialogue box, and select duplicated layer.
-Then use the layer menu option to flip the image and then move it into position using the move tool.
+For elements that you want to create a mirror image, right-click on the layer in the layer dialogue box, and select “duplicate layer”.

 You have several options here.
 If the design is smaller than A4, then print it directly from GIMP.